coldfumonkeh/monkehTweets/README.md

 monkehTweets has been compatible with Twitter's v1.1 API since October 2012 (well in advance of the change in May 2013)

-Need help or want to disuss monkehTweets?
-Join the IRC channel:

-    #monkehTweets chat.freenode.net

 ## Authors

 Developed by Matt Gifford (aka coldfumonkeh)